-Cognitive Science colloquium (CBS--Cognitive and Brain Science) lecture, "Major Transitions in Political Order," Dr. Simon De Deo
+Cognitive Science colloquium (CBS--Cognitive and Brain Science) lecture, "Play and String Theory: A theory of scientific macroevolution," Dr. Simon De Deo, hosted by Dan Dennett

 Monday, October 24th, 2016, 3pm, Cohen Auditorium